Fraction calculator

 c) Write a previous answer (new numerator 147) over the denominator 15.

-For adding, subtracting, and comparing fractions, it is suitable to adjust both fractions to a common (equal, identical) denominator.
+It is suitable to adjust both fractions to a common (equal) denominator for adding fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(10, 15) = 30.
-In practice, it is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 10 × 15 = 150.
+It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 10 × 15 = 150.
 In the following intermediate step, cancel by a common factor of 3 gives 171/10.

-In other words - seventy-three tenths plus one hundred forty-seven fifteenths = one hundred seventy-one tenths.
+In other words, seventy-three tenths plus one hundred forty-seven fifteenths equals one hundred seventy-one tenths.

 Rules for expressions with fractions: